 3. Wynd – smart air purifier

 Wynd is a portable, personal air filterer that monitors the air around you and filters out dust, allergens, smoke, and pollution.
 It’s the size of a water bottle but provides an individual with clean air that’s free from contaminants.
-Wynd is still in pre-production after a successful crowdfunding campaign which raised over $550,000 – an amazing total seeing as the inventors were only looking for $50,000!
-The product could potentially be a game-changer for those that suffer from hay fever or other atmosphere based illnesses.
+After a successful crowdfunding campaign, Wynd is still in pre-production that raised over $550,000 – an amazing total, seeing as the inventors were only looking for $50,000!
+The product could be a game-changer for those who suffer from hay fever or other atmosphere based illnesses.

 4. Gunlocke Savor Guest Chair

 The Gunlock Savor Guest Chair is built using Myco Board – a sustainable engineered wood product that’s bio-based, renewable, and eco-friendly.
 The Gunlock Savor chair combines planet-friendly building materials with a stylish, contemporary design.
 It’s a comfortable, sustainable chair that would look great in any home.